The one-handed athlete tipped for NFL stardom

 But he never let his disability stand in the way of his dream of making it as an American football star.

-Now he's set to make history as a the first elite NFl player with one hand.
+Now he's set to make history as the first elite NFl player with one hand.

 Shaquem loved playing football from a young age, and was determined to make it his career despite his disability.

-He was selected to play as a linebacker for his college team.
+He was selected to play for his college team as linebacker, a position that requires the player to run fast rather than predominantly catch the ball.

-And it's his speed that has got NFL recruiters interested.
+And it's Shaquem's lightning speed that has got NFL recruiters interested.

 At the NFL Combine - a showcase for college players hoping to break into professional teams - Shaquem completed a 40-yard dash in 4.38 seconds, the fastest result from a linebacker in over a decade.

-He is now expected to be snapped up by one of the professional NFL teams during the draft selection this week.
+He is now expected to be snapped up by one of the professional NFL teams this week during the draft selection, the process which sees the sides pick their preferred players graduating from college.

+The first two nights of the draft passed without a team selecting Shaquem, but he is hotly tipped to be chosen by a team this weekend.

 Shaquem has stressed that he is "not just a feel-good story" and wants to show his worth with results on the field.